Who uses Cognocient and how?

 Agentic AI teams

 Problem: No cost visibility across multi-agent workflows — Use X-Cost-MCP-Server and X-Cost-Parent-Run-Id headers to build a full workflow cost tree.
-The MCP Attribution view shows: parent agent → child tools → each tool's cost per invocation.
-Know exactly which step in your pipeline is the expensive one.
+The Agent Workflows view shows parent agent → child tools → each tool's cost per invocation, so the expensive step in the pipeline is visible directly.

-Problem: Runaway agent loops causing surprise bills — Set a per-run budget using X-Cost-Session (one ID per agent run).
-When the run's cumulative cost hits the budget, Cognocient switches to Degrade mode — the agent continues working but on cheaper models.
-No hard stop.
-No Monday morning surprise.
+Problem: Runaway agent loops causing surprise bills — Set a per-run budget using X-Cost-Run-ID (one ID shared by every step in an agent run).
+Once the run's cumulative cost hits the ceiling, the next call is rejected — the run stops, it doesn't silently keep going.

-Problem: Can't tell which tool calls are necessary vs redundant — The Agent Workflows view shows every tool invocation with cost.
-Sort by cost descending — the most expensive tool calls are visible immediately.
-Semantic caching can eliminate duplicate tool calls that return the same result.
+Problem: Can't tell which tool calls are necessary vs. redundant — The Agent Workflows view shows every tool invocation with its cost, sortable descending.
+Semantic caching can eliminate duplicate tool calls that would have returned the same result.

-Problem: No way to compare agent architectures by cost — Run two agent designs under different feature names.
-The Feature Intelligence view shows side-by-side cost-per-run and waste% for each design — data-driven architecture decisions instead of guesswork.
+Problem: No way to compare agent architectures by cost — Run two agent designs under different feature tags.
+The Feature Intelligence view shows cost and waste side by side for each — a data-driven comparison instead of a guess.

 2-minute setup for agentic AI teams